deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 **Note about shared work:** `PyCharm: Data preperation main script` and `Dask: Dask data processing` contain functions which were made by other group members.
 Some of these functions (NaN figure for example) have been adapted and changed by me.
 Besides that, all listed notebooks are made by me.

 ## Scrum
+TODO: In the final portfolio add screenshots of the Task board, instead of linking to the Scrum page of that sprint.
 The guidelines set up by the minor make it mandatory to use Scrum.
 We are doing small sprints with a length of 2 weeks.
 Personally I like to do the most throughout documentation in GitHub with for example commits.
 However, I did use Scrum to document my time spend on tasks related to the minor.
 * [Sprint 1](https://www.scrumwise.com/scrum/#/taskboard/sprint/sprint-1/id-84641-11359-18)
 It seems that a lot of Scrum tickets are missing.